hande-qmc/hande/documentation/users_guide/hubbard.rst

     Set the initial walker population on the reference determinant.
 This will be overridden by a restart file.
+**flipped_reference_population** *pop*
+    Integer

+    Default: 0

+    For the Heisenberg model only.
+If a population is set, this many psips will initially be placed on the state which we get to by flipping all the spins in the reference state.
+If the reference state has total spin Ms then the flipped state will have -Ms, and so this can only be used when Ms=0.

 **walker_length** *walker_length* [**MB**]
     Integer.